ncatlab/nlab-content/pages/6/8/3/8/8386/content.md

 Examples of parametric polymorphism in dependent type theory include [[axioms]] and [[axiom schemata]], such as [[UIP]] and [[axiom K]], [[excluded middle]], [[axiom of choice]], and the [[type theoretic axiom of replacement|axiom of replacement]] for a [[Tarski universe]].
 Other examples include the [[typal equality|typal]] [[recursion|recursion principle]] of ([[higher inductive types|higher]]) [[inductive types]] that shows it to be a homotopy-[[initial object]] and the [[typal equality|typal]] [[corecursion|corecursion principle]] of ([[higher coinductive type|higher]]) [[coinductive types]] that shows it to be a homotopy-[[terminal object]].

 Many [[dependent type theories]] satisfy a meta-theoretic version of parametric polymorphism.
-However, there are some dependent type theories which do not have parametric polymorphism in the meta-theoretic sense, such as dependent type theories with [[typecase]], see [here](https://categorytheory.zulipchat.com/#narrow/channel/229199-learning.3A-questions/topic/Continuations.2C.20parametricity.2C.20and.20polymorphism/near/527636418).
+However, there are some dependent type theories which do not have parametric polymorphism in the meta-theoretic sense, such as dependent type theories with [[typecase]] (see [Boulier, Pédrot & Tabareau 2017](#BPT17), [Category Theory Zulip](#CTZulip)).
 In addition some dependent type theories have an explicit version of parametric polymorphism inside the type theory itself.
 These are the [[parametric dependent type theories]].

 ## Related concepts